 Students are admitted into the University based on the current University admission requirements.
 Students who do not meet the minimum requirements may request an individual interview.
 Students are notified of the admission status as quickly as possible.
-Admission requirements are subject to the professional judgment by the Dean of Enrollment Management, the Director of Admission, and the Enrollment Management Committee.
+Admission requirements are subject to the professional judgment the Director of Admission and the Enrollment Management Committee.